rosskynch/MIT_Forward/README.md

 --------
 In addition to the terms of the GPL v3 license (see below), we kindly ask that any work using or derived from this code cites the following papers:

 [1] R.M.
 Kynch, P.D.
 Ledger.
-Resolving the sign conflict problem for hp hexahedral edge elements with applications to eddy current problems, submitted 2015.
+Resolving the sign conflict problem for hp–hexahedral Nédélec elements with application to eddy current problems.
+Computers & Structures 181 (2017) 41-54.
+ISSN 0045-7949, http://dx.doi.org/10.1016/j.compstruc.2016.05.021

 [2] R.M.
 Kynch, P.D.
 Ledger.
 TBC